How to recognize health and dental benefits fraud and abuse

 Frequently Asked Questions

-Learning how to recognize benefits fraud is the first step toward preventing it.
-If you suspect your health or dental service provider or coworkers are encouraging you to submit a fraudulent claim, or something just doesn’t feel right, report it to your employer or insurance provider immediately.
-You can also report benefits fraud anonymously here:
+Learning how to use your benefits appropriately and how to recognize benefits fraud and abuse can help you refuse it and report it.
+If you suspect your health or dental service provider, coworkers, or others you know are encouraging you to submit a fraudulent claim, or something just doesn’t feel right, report it to your employer or insurance provider immediately.
+Report fraud anonymously here: report benefits fraud

 - Billing for services that never occurred